-How are we meant to find our way out of all this ‘new’ mess?
+How are we meant to find our way out of this ‘new’ mess?

-How do you know if your period symptoms are due to too much estrogen, too little progesterone, or something else altogether?
+How is a girl supposed know if her symptoms are due to too much estrogen, too little progesterone, or something else altogether?

 When Time is our most precious commodity – how do we know if the information we are studying is solid or is sending us on a wild goose chase?